teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 	* `mvn install -Pdeploy-artifacts -Djbossas-server-dir={jbossas.server.dir}

+9) RESTART the jboss as server.
+Without using CLI to configure the resources, the resource isn't activated.
+		Therefore, jboss-as requires a restart.

-9) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
+10) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
    This should present a list of 10 Orders that were loaded into the cache.

-10) Use a sql tool, like SQuirreL, to connect and issue following example query:
+11) Use a sql tool, like SQuirreL, to connect and issue following example query:

 -  connect:  jdbc:teiid:orders@mm://localhost:31000
 -  query: select * from OrdersView